Ixelles: Medieval origins

 The placename was first mentioned in 1210 as Elsela, from the Old Dutch Else(n)lo, meaning alder woods.
 The origins of the village date from the foundation of La Cambre Abbey.
-Hendrik I, Duke of Brabant, donated the Pennebeke domain (Pennebeek was the original name of the Maalbeek spring) to the Cistercian nun Gisela in 1201.
+Hendrik I, Duke of Brabant, donated the Pennebeke domain to the Cistercian nun Gisela in 1201.
 She in turn founded the Abbey, and in 1210, acquired property on which the duke ordered the construction of a mill.
 The marshlands around the Abbey were later drained and sanitised, which resulted in four springs which served as a source of fish for the Abbey's inhabitants and the neighbouring hamlets.
-The Abbey was located near the springs of the Maelbeek river in the Sonian Forest, the remnant of which closest to Brussels became known as the Bois de la Cambre/Ter Kamerenbos in the 19th century.
-The Abbey was recognised by Jan III van Bethune, the Bishop of Cambrai, in 1202, soon after its foundation.
+The Abbey was located near the springs of the Maelbeek stream in the Sonian Forest, the remnant of which closest to Brussels became known as the Bois de la Cambre/Ter Kamerenbos in the 19th century.
+The Abbey was recognised by Jan III van Bethune, the Bishop of Cambrai in 1202, soon after its foundation.
 The saints Boniface of Brussels and Alice of Schaerbeek were two of its most famous residents in the 13th century.